Illustrated by Benedetta C. Vialli

 “The poet’s eyes are drawn to the soft sheen of burnished wood, made golden by the sun, as the vendor raises a recorder to his lips and releases a stream of notes that carry more of the lovely melody.
 He does it with such ease and matter-of-factness that she understands at once: she has seen through his disguise.
 He sells newspapers, chewing gum, and headache tablets out of necessity; he makes music to unfurl his wings.”

-On the surface, this is a simple story about a woman on a park bench and the people who talk to her.
+On the surface, this is a simple story about a woman in a park and the people who talk to her.
 But on a deeper level, this is about really seeing another, about how a conversation with a stranger, a person about whom you know nothing, can brighten your day.

 The book is available from https://www.susantlandry.com/.